-React Data Grid: Filter Component - Imperative
+React Grid: Filter Component - Imperative | AG Grid

 This page describes the old imperative way of declaring custom filter components when the grid option

 reactiveCustomComponents is not set.
-It is strongly recommended to instead use the new behaviour described on the Custom Filter page.
+This behaviour is deprecated, and you should instead use the new behaviour described on the Custom Filter page.

 An example filter component looks like this: